 Late last year 96 primary caregivers of 101 children aged 2 to 5 years (average age 4 years) participated in an anonymous survey titled ‘Bedding, Diet and Sleep in Children aged 2 to 5 Years’.
 The survey was funded by Australian Wool Innovation.
 The following is a summary of the main findings.

-Overall, caregivers reported that 55% of their children had a sleep problem; a larger proportion of children with autism spectrum disorder (ASD) had a sleep problem than did other children.
-Sleep problems are common in 2-5 years olds and are generally more common in children with ASD.
+Overall, caregivers reported that 55% of their children had a sleep problem; a larger proportion of children with autism spectrum disorder (Autism) had a sleep problem than did other children.
+Sleep problems are common in 2-5 years olds and are generally more common in Autistic children.
 Two thirds of children had trouble falling asleep, about one third took more than 30 minutes to fall asleep and one third woke during the night most nights of the week.
-Early morning waking occurred for about half the children with a sleep problem, and this was more likely to be the children with ASD.
+Early morning waking occurred for about half the children with a sleep problem, and this was more likely to be the Autistic children.
 Children with a sleep problem had higher scores (i.e., poorer sleep) on the ‘Children’s Sleep Habits Questionnaire’ (CSHQ).

 As expected, younger children slept more than older children.
 On average caregivers reported that they would like their child to regularly get 10-11 hours sleep.
 According to caregivers, children’s average daily sleep (including naps) was about 11 hours, except for children with ASD and a sleep problem who averaged 9.5 hours sleep.
 The recommended amount of sleep for 2-5 year-old children (including naps) is 11-12 hours, with younger children needing more sleep.